 Can be Utilized for Variety of Purpose

-Loan against property can be utilized for both personal and business purpose.
-Once the loan is disbursed, you are free to use the money borrowed as per your will.
+Loan against property can be utilize for both personal and business purpose.
+Once the loan is disburse, you are free to use the money borrow as per your will.
 There is no strict supervision over the utilization of loan amount taken.
 Generally, people take loan against the property to meet huge funds requirement like an international vacation, renovation or extension of the house, for higher education abroad, sudden medical expenses, for starting a new business unit etc.

 Loan against property offers you a flexible loan tenure of up to 15 years, whereas most of the unsecured loans are short-term loans of up to 5 years only.
 Longer tenure implies easy and affordable EMIs.

 Different Property Types can be kept as Collateral